Skip to content

 sanctum_expand <template>Expand {{PLACEHOLDER}} variables in a template

 Sanctum uses macOS LaunchAgents to manage services.
-Rather than maintaining individual plist files by hand, you generate them from templates.
+Rather than maintaining individual plist files by hand — an activity that has driven better engineers than you to drink — you generate them from templates.

 1. Review the templates.